engineer-86/bluetooth_scraper/README.md

 - **Espressif Systems**: For providing the ESP32-C Super Mini hardware.
 - **Arduino Community**: For support and libraries that make programming the ESP32 straightforward.
+- **Library Authors**: Special thanks to Nick O'Leary, h2zero, and Benoit Blanchon for their outstanding contributions to the open-source community, which have been instrumental in developing this project.